Back

 Step 5.
 Release the real estate mobile app

-You have created a real estate app — now your product is finally ready to roll out and awe your customers.
+You have created a real estate app — now your product is finally ready to roll out and impress your customers.
 You can start testing your market hypotheses and improving your app.
 You’ll figure out exactly what users liked — and what needs to change.

 Pad app screenshots